Stargazing in Bannau Brycheiniog National Park

 What starts as trickle ends in a flood – and anything you, or others around you can do to further the cause is much appreciated.
 It’s something the whole of humanity will eventually benefit from.
 Drama intended.

-Image: Moody Brecon Beacons towards sunset
+Image: Brecon Beacons at Sunset

 Here are the top 10 places to go stargazing in the Brecon Beacons – chosen by the national park authority.